nest/nest-simulator/doc/htmldoc/whats_new/v3.11/index.rst

 during configuration.

 **Python bindings are always built.**
-The ``-Dwith-python`` and ``-Dcythonize-pynest`` options have been removed.
-Python 3.10 or later and Cython 3.0 or later are now unconditional build requirements.
+The ``-Dwith-python`` has been removed.
+Python 3.10 or later is now an unconditional build requirement.
 To select a specific Python installation use ``-DPython_EXECUTABLE=/path/to/python``.

 **Time resolution is now a runtime-only setting.**